H4rmonic/Kadena-Send-To-Chain-00-Python/README.md

 # Kadena-Send-To-Chain-00-Python
-A simple (and terribly written/optimized) python script using selenium and chrome that will send the balance of all chains 01-19 to chain 00 for a given Kadena Public/Private Keypair
+A simple (and terribly written/optimized) python script using selenium, chrome and transfer.chainweb.com that will send the balance of all chains 01-19 to chain 00 for a given Kadena Public/Private Keypair

 This script is horribly inneffiecient and takes around 3 hours to complete.